BerenMillidge/AmortisedPredictiveCoding/README.md

 # AmortisedPredictiveCoding
-Experiments with amortisation in predictive coding networks
+Experiments with amortisation in predictive coding networks.
+Currently repo contains both amortised and non-amortised predictive coding networks.
+Currently only amortisation setting the initial condition is implemented.
+Should have a fairly straightforward NN-like API with predictive coding layers and networks.
+Define a network and then call train().
+Running main.py should replicate the results in the email.